Skip to content

 """Extract data from a table row.

-Processes each cell in the row, handling colspans and extracting text
+Processes each cell in the row, accounting for colspans and rowspans and extract formatted (HTML)

-content from paragraphs within the cells.
-Constructs a dictionary
+or unformatted value from paragraphs within the cells.

-those columns will be skipped for this row, allowing for robust alignment when
+in the mapping and if skip_columns is set, those columns will be skipped for this row, allowing for robust

 Args: